• Disease Overview

 Some children with CSS have been reported to have kidney (renal) or genitourinary abnormalities.
 There have been reports of affected individuals with fused kidneys at the lower end (horseshoe kidney) and the urethra – the tube through which urine drains from the bladder to exit the body – opening on the underside of the penis instead of at the tip (hypospadias).

-Individuals with CSS may also have gastric abnormalities which may include one portion of the bowel sliding into the next like a telescope (intussusception) or an opening in the diaphragm allowing abdominal organs to push up into the chest cavity (diaphragmatic hernia).
+Rarely, individuals with CSS may also have gastric abnormalities which may include one portion of the bowel sliding into the next like a telescope (intussusception) or an opening in the diaphragm allowing abdominal organs to push up into the chest cavity (diaphragmatic hernia).

-Less commonly, affected individuals may have additional physical abnormalities, such as choanal atresia, a malformation in which a bony or thin layer of tissue blocks the passageway between the nose and throat, leading to breathing difficulties.
+Less often, affected individuals may have additional physical abnormalities such as choanal atresia, a malformation in which a bony or thin layer of tissue blocks the passageway between the nose and throat, leading to breathing difficulties.
 Some individuals with CSS may also have heart abnormalities at birth.
 In addition, a brain abnormality known as Dandy-Walker malformation has been reported in some children.
 This condition is characterized by cystic malformation and expansion of one of the cavities in the brain (fourth ventricle).
 Dandy-Walker malformation is usually associated with an abnormal accumulation of cerebrospinal fluid (CSF) in the skull (hydrocephalus), resulting in increased fluid pressure, a rapid increase in head size, abnormal prominence of the back region of the head (occiput) and/or other associated findings.

 Some individuals with CSS may also have partial or complete absence of the band of nerve fibers that joins the two hemispheres of the brain (agenesis of the corpus callosum) and fewer folds in their brain (gyral simplification).
-Some affected individuals may also experience hearing loss, seizures and tics.
-There have been reports of liver cancer (hepatoblastoma) in affected individuals, but the link between CSS and tumor risk needs to be further investigated.
+Some affected individuals may also have hearing loss, seizures and tics.

 • < Previous section